 Minimum investment of $2500 USD is required for investment, contact us for additional information on documentation.
 The valuation of the company increases substantially once we close share distribution.
 This means anyone who would like to purchase shares later and want in may buy from the existing investors that hold the shares and pay a much higher price if they are available.
 This is advantageous for those who took the initiative of acquiring a stake in the business now.

-The early investors can sell part of their shares to the late comers at a higher price and realize some of their initial investment immediately and more.
-While keeping the remaining shares with Boodhari Mills to appreciate year after year.
-Investing early has huge financial benefits.
-A limited number of shares have been issued for the private investor like you.
+A limited number of shares have been issued for the private investor such as yourself.
 Do not miss it! for details please click on the FAQ's tab on the top right of this page

 You will be able to recover your initial investment i.e. $20, 000 (year zero on graph) within the first three years.
 Return on Investment is projected at 35% in the first year and gets better year two and three.